 Adding a Load Balancer

-A load balancer is used to distribute traffic across your web servers, and offers benefits such as maximizing throughoutput, minimizing response times and avoiding overload on any single server.
-Ultimately, load balancing increases the reliability of your application.
+A load balancer is used to distribute traffic across your web servers, and offers benefits such as maximizing throughput, minimizing response times and avoiding overload on any single server.

 Adding a load balancer

 To add a load balancer to your application: